Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Beyond conventional templates

 \subsubsection{Loop's GW emission power}

 We first consider templates with various values of $q$, which we recall it represents the exponent of the power-law in Eq.~(\ref{eq:GW_emission_power_single_loop}) characterizing the GW power emission of the $j$-th harmonic, {\it cf.}~$P_j \propto j^{-q}$.
 In particular the value of $q$ can change to e.g.~$q = 5/3,$ if there are kinks in the loop, or to $q = 2$ if kink-kink collisions take place~\cite{Vilenkin:2000jqa}.
-Here we consider such canonical values $q = 4/3, 5/3$ and $2$, and explore also the possibility that effectively $q$ could take any value between (some value above) $1$ and $2$, which for practical reasons we sample in intervals of $\Delta q = 0.1$.
-We exclude $q = 1$ as $\sum_{j = 1}^\infty j^{-1}$ diverges, so we start at $q = 1.1$.
+Here we consider such canonical values $q = 4/3, 5/3$ and $2$, and explore also the agnostic possibility that effectively $q$ could take values around and in-between the canonical NG ones.
+For practical reasons we sample in intervals of $\Delta q = 0.1$, and exclude $q = 1$ as $\sum_{j = 1}^\infty j^{-1}$ diverges.

 We use the loop number density of the VOS model in section~\ref{sec:GW_semi_analytic} with $\alpha = 0.1$ and $\Lambda$CDM cosmic history.
 In the left-panel of Fig.~\ref{fig:spec_q_plot} we show the effect of considering non-conventional values $q = 1.1, 1.2, ....,$ $1.9, 2.0$ on the GWB spectrum, for $G\mu = 10^{-10}$ around the LISA's frequencies.
 The spectral amplitudes converge for $q > 1.5$.
 In the right-panel we also plot the GWB spectra for $q = 1.1, 4/3, 5/3$ and $2$, for the various tensions $G\mu = 10^{-16}, 10^{-14}, 10^{-12}, 10^{-10}$, again around the LISA frequency window.
 While the spectra for $q = 5/3$ and $2$ are very similar for all tensions, differing at most by $\sim 20\,\%$, the spectrum for $q = 4/3$ is clearly distinguishable from the $q = 5/3, 2$ cases.